UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

-This module will not go into detail about the creation of DMPs but you can browse some of the public plans available ([from DMPonline](https://dmponline.dcc.ac.uk/public_plans) or [from DMP Tool](https://dmptool.org/public_plans)) to get an idea about what information a DMP should be included.
+This module will not go into detail about the creation of DMPs but you can browse some of the public plans available ([from DMPonline](https://dmponline.dcc.ac.uk/public_plans) or [from DMP Tool](https://dmptool.org/public_plans)) to get an idea about what information a DMP should include.
 Some core questions that you should consider are:

 - what data will be collected/generated?